digital-archives/HISTGA1011/schedule/week_15.md

 {: .label .label-yellow }
 Due

+Final presentation is due today

-Final presentation and project paper
+Your project paper is due [TBD]